CALL CENTER: 800-339-4661

 Adult Protective Services (APS) serves adults 65 and older and dependent adults 18 and older, who are harmed, or threatened with harm, to ensure their right to safety and dignity.
 APS investigates elder and dependent adult abuse, including cases of neglect and abandonment, as well as physical, sexual and financial abuse.

 APS investigates reports of elder and dependent adult abuse.
 There are many types of abuse that can occur.
-The following list outlines some of the more common types of abuse.
+Some of the more common types of abuse include:

 - Physical: Direct beatings, lack of medical care or overmedication, sexual exploitation

 - Abandonment: Desertion or willful forsaking by anyone having responsibility for care